composer/composer/doc/04-schema.md

         "non-feature-branches": ["latest-.*"]
     }

-Then "composer show -s" will give you "versions : * dev-latest-testing".
+Then "composer show -s" will give you `versions : * dev-latest-testing`.

 Optional.